voho/jequal/README.md

 Making `equals` and `hashCode` nice and easy since **2016**!

+## Introduction

 Implementing `equals` and `hashCode` properly is sometimes a challenge.
 The IDE can generate code for you, but the result is often a little cryptic, and so even after the recent additions in JDK 8.
-I like my code to be as clear as possible and thus, defining an "equality" of an object should implement in some higher-level manner than just comparing value by value by hand.
+According to me, **equality** of an object with another object is something that has to be defined very clearly using the right concepts and level of abstraction.
+The level of just comparing value by value, checking for *null*s and stuff... that is simply too low level!

+## Example

-So, this is how it looks like my way:
+This is how you can do it using the jEqual library!

 ```java
 public class Person {